mblumtritt/tcp-client/README.md

 gem install tcp-client
 ```

-After that you need only a single line of code in your project to have on board:
+After that you need only a single line of code in your project to have it on board:

 ```ruby
 require 'tcp-client'